 We will examine all levels of campus response for training, protocols and response practices.
 Our goal is to ensure a focus on anti-racism, equity, and belonging.

-We will collect and analyze engagement data in areas such access to departmental resources, participation in leadership positions, program attendance, etc. Our goal is to identify any racial (and other identity-based) gaps in our services.
+We will collect and analyze engagement data in areas such as access to departmental resources, participation in leadership positions, program attendance, etc. Our goal is to identify any racial (and other identity-based) gaps in our services.

 We will focus on coming into compliance with the Massachusetts Police Reform Bill passed in January of 2021.
 All sworn officers have completed their Massachusetts Police Training Committee (MPTC) eight-hour Fair and Impartial Policing training.
 A review of our training records will be conducted and the MPTC will determine any further training that officers need to be POST (Police Officer Standard and Training) certified.
 Our goal is to be more aware of the role of bias.